• phone icon +44 7459 302492 email message icon support@uplatz.com

 Completed the course?
 Request here for Certificate.
 ALL COURSES

-By mastering A/B testing and experimentation, you will:
+By mastering A/B testing and experimentation, learners will be able to:

-• Quantify the true effect of business and product changes.
+• Quantify the actual effect of product, marketing, or process changes.

 What You Will Gain

-• Understand the principles and objectives of A/B testing and controlled experiments.
+• Understand the fundamental principles of A/B testing and the logic of controlled experiments.

 Hands-on projects include:

-• Designing an A/B test for website conversion optimization.
+• Designing and running an A/B test for website conversion optimisation.

-• Evaluating a marketing campaign’s performance using uplift modeling.
+• Evaluating a marketing campaign using uplift modelling and statistical inference.

-• Implementing a multi-armed bandit algorithm for adaptive experimentation.
+• Implementing a multi-armed bandit algorithm to dynamically allocate traffic and maximise performance.

 Who This Course Is For

-• UX Researchers & Designers validating design hypotheses.
+• UX Researchers & Designers validating hypotheses about user behaviour and interface changes.

 Course Objectives Back to Top